miguelcjalmeida/TheChosenOnes/README.md

 # The Chosen Ones v1.0.9

-**The Chosen Ones** is a content mod for **Across the Obelisk** that grants players access to a powerful, custom loot selection at the very start of a run.
+**Would you like to begin your adventure as one of the chosen by the destiny?**

+The Chosen Ones reshapes the opening moments of your journey by granting access to a powerful pool of legendary equipment right at the start of the run.
+Instead of waiting for chance or progression, players are invited to select from a curated selection of high-tier gear and shape their strategy from the very first step.

+The true strength of this mod lies not in raw power, but in freedom.
+By unlocking legendary options early, players can experiment with unconventional builds, explore new synergies, and fully realize character concepts that might otherwise take an entire run to assemble.

+Whether you are testing ideas, refining strategies, or simply embracing a power-fantasy start, The Chosen Ones empowers you to play the way you imagine — from the very beginning.

-This mod is designed for experimentation, fast runs, and players who want to begin their journey already feeling legendary.
+This **Across the Obelisk** mod is designed for experimentation and players who want to begin their journey already feeling legendary.

 ---